Pennsylvania Household Employer Guide 2026

 Year-end forms

-- W-2 to your household employee — for their personal tax return (PA UC employee contribution typically reported in Box 14)
+- Hand the W-2 to your household employee by January 31 — Nest produces this; you deliver it (PA UC employee contribution typically reported in Box 14)

 - W-3 + Copy A of W-2 filed with the Social Security Administration

-- Quarterly PA-W3 / annual REV-1667 reconciliation with the PA Department of Revenue for state income tax withholding
+- PA-W3 / REV-1667 reconciliation with the PA Department of Revenue for state income tax withholding (after $1k/qtr threshold)

 Tax breaks for household employers